-I have lived in Olympia, Washington with my children Harmony and Cedar since 1990.
+I have called Olympia, Washington home since 1990 and have birthed both of my children here in this beautiful town.
 I enjoy how fulfilling it is to truly do a good day's work.
 To know that I have had a positive impact on a woman and her baby's physical and emotional well-being gives me a warm heart.
 It is a real pleasure when I see the babies out in the community.
 They grow and change so quickly.
 At the same time, I watch their parent's confidence, love, and pride growing right alongside.

 I began my birth career during my last two years of college in 1992.
 I became interested in birth and women's health and developed a passion for assisting families during this incredible, wonderous, and challenging transition.
 After gently birthing my first child at home, I knew that birth was the place for my interest and knowledge to be utilized and grown.
 I took the Seattle Midwifery School's Doula training and became certified by PALS and DONA.
 Penny Simkin, Sandy Szalay, and Dana Blue trained me and I couldn't have dreamed of stronger, more informed educators.
 I continued Doula work and added Postpartum and Prenatal Doula work as I saw many families with unmet needs.

 As my relationship with local care providers grew, I began to assist in births for licensed midwives at home births, birth centers and in their clinical offices.
 Eventually I purchased birth tubs and began to rent them to ease the discomforts of labor.
 I became certified as a Childbirth Educator before the amazing birth of my son.
 By then I had assisted many families with breastfeeding issues and nursed my own two children.
 It was time to become a Certified Lactation Educator.
 So, I trained through CAPPA in order to solidify my experience and knowledge of the breastfeeding experience.
 My Sibling Preparation Classes were a perfect answer to parent's questions and needs around siblings at birth and their transition to living with a newborn.